 Prohibition in Arkansas was welcomed when it began in 1920.
 Temperance sentiment had been strong in Arkansas even before statehood in 1836.
 The state permitted local option in 1855.
-This enabled counties and municipalities to have their own prohibition.
+This enabled counties and towns to have their own prohibition.
 Many chose to do so.

 I. Prohibitioned Welcomed